Solar in Rutland, VT: 2026 Cost, Savings & Payback

 Does Rutland have net metering?

-Is solar worth it in Rutland, VT?
+Is solar worth it in Rutland, VT in 2026?